 Types of DUI Charges in Marion, IL

 DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
-Here are the most common types of DUI charges drivers face in Marion, IL:
+Below are the most frequent DUI charges that drivers in Marion, IL encounter.

 First-Time DUI (Class A Misdemeanor)